fulllab/jiumen/README.md

 - Complete internationalization solution including graphics and documentation
 - Decentralized permanent storage

-## Official Plan
+## TODO-List

-- Refactoring Contracts
-- Replace Vue3 with react, because the graphics engine doesn't support Vue well enough
+- Replace Vue3 with react
-- Multi-user version, where each DAO and web3 project can quickly build its own strategy canvas
-- Eth wallet compatible, no need to pay storage fees
+- Engine replacement
+- Using IPFS to store thumbnails and media files
+- Support CRDT
+- Authentication with NFT support
 - An application to showcase great canvases